Promoted as China’s first interstellar epic, the Wandering Earth (流浪地球) visually impresses but is dragged down by insipid characterisations.

 In the near future, the transformation of the Sun into a red giant threatens all life on Earth.
 To save humanity, the United Earth Government implements a drastic and audacious plan.
 Through the use of several thousand thrusters positioned worldwide, they break Earth out of its solar orbit and propel the planet towards the Alpha Centauri star system.
 Despite the catastrophic disasters that ensures, the plan is largely successful, with mankind also relocating to underground cities beneath the thrusters as Earth’s surface freezes over.
 However, a gravity spike from Jupiter as Earth passes by simultaneously disables multiple thrusters.
 Trapped in Jupiter’s powerful pull, Earth plunges towards the gas giant in destructive collision.

-I was really excited after watching the trailer for this Asian movie on Netflix last week.
+I was really excited after watching the trailer for this Asian Sci-Fi movie on Netflix last week.

-First of all, I have to say the visuals do not disappoint.
+First of all, I have to say the visuals in The Wandering Earth do not disappoint.
 It’s a little game-like at times, and personally, I’d have appreciated more scenes in the dystopian cities.
 But overall, the effects do impress.

 Check out my other snappy movie reviews.